top of page

 Menudo - Tripe stew seasoned with chili peppers; Puerto Rican boy predating Backstreet Boys

-Michelada – Beer-based cocktail made with lime, hot sauce, Worcestershire, Clamato or tomato juice.
+Michelada – Beer-based cocktail made with lime, hot sauce, Worcestershire, Clamato, or tomato juice.
 Yum!

 Mija – Term of affection; short from ‘mi hija’ meaning my daughter